Valks-Bots/partner-bot/.github/README.md

 10. Invite the bot to at least `2` unique guilds
 11. Continue setup with `t!help`

-## Install on Mac
-Feel free to create a PR and fill this section out.

-## Install on Linux
-Feel free to create a PR and fill this section out.

 ## Install on Heroku
 1. Create a [Heroku](https://signup.heroku.com/) account.
 2. Create a new App from your [Dashboard](https://dashboard.heroku.com/new-app).